Forgot your username or password?

 Section: About AIGA -

-AIGA Insight, logos, ethics
+AIGA Insight, identity design, ethics

 As the concepts of “crowdsourcing” and “curating” become part of our vocabulary, how must designers thoughtfully consider their communities?
 We talk to three veterans of online communities about curating for the wisdom of many inspiring communities.